Overwatered Hydrangea: How To Identify, Treat and Prevent It

 Using The Wrong Type of Water

-It is essential to use the right type of water when watering your hydrangeas.
+Using the right type of water when watering your hydrangeas is essential.

 Tap water high in chlorine and other chemicals can damage the plant’s roots and lead to stunted growth.